blend-tea/the-art-of-pivoting/book/README.md

 ## License

-Copyright (C) 2024-2025 Alexandre Dulaunoy

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+*The Art of Pivoting: Techniques for Intelligence Analysts to Discover New Relationships* (c) Alexandre Dulaunoy

+*The Art of Pivoting: Techniques for Intelligence Analysts to Discover New Relationships* is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+You should have received a copy of the license along with this work.
+If not, see [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).

 [^sdhash]: [https://github.com/sdhash/sdhash](https://github.com/sdhash/sdhash) [Evaluating Similariy Digests: A Study of TLSH, ssdeep, and sdhash Against Common File Modifications](https://dzone.com/articles/similarity-digests-tlsh-ssdeep-sdhash-benchmark) shows the diversity of similary digests/fuzzing hashing and the difficulty to find the perfect one even for a single task such as classifying malware binaries.
 [^collision-md5]: [Fast Collision Attack on MD5](https://eprint.iacr.org/2006/104) presents an improved attack algorithm to find two-block collisions of the hash function MD5.